 There is no central application form - you must contact each of the individual postings to apply.
 Most employers will set up an interview, but some may ask for a résumé or an application form.
 Be patient if you do not hear right away; supervisors must consider many applicants with varying qualifications and schedules.

 All students applying for jobs are categorized as Work-Study eligible or non-Work Study eligible.
 How can I tell which I am?

 Work-Study: If you apply for financial aid and you check off that you are interested, you are automatically considered for a form of aid called Federal Work-Study.
 If eligible, a dollar amount will appear on your financial aid letter.
 Work-Study provides an opportunity to work and earn up to the amount of your “award.”
 Since we offer Work-Study to only a few hundred students and have a comparable number of jobs, Work-Study is desirable to use- finding a job is almost a sure thing.
 We do have a limited amount of work-study funding to offer students, so it is important to apply early for financial aid.

 Non-Work-Study: Two-thirds of the students hired each year do not receive Work-Study.
 If you are in this category, visit Eagle Connect for a listing of non-Work-Study jobs.
-Remember that, since any student is eligible to apply, jobs are competitive.
+Remember that, since any Brockport student is eligible to apply, jobs are competitive.
 There are approximately 8,600 students on campus and all are eligible to apply.
-Start your job search early.
+Start your job search early!

 We advertise jobs continuously.
-Most campus departments hire in the summer and early in the fall semester, but many begin advertising in the spring for fall openings.
+Most campus departments begin hiring in the summer and continue hiring into the fall semester, but many begin advertising in the spring for fall openings.
 These supervisors will be interviewing and hiring as candidates apply.
 The best jobs fill first.
 Jobs are posted and filled year-round, so if you are not successful at first, be persistent.
 Check often and ask us for suggestions.

-Additional link for students who have found a job
+See also: Additional links for students who have found a job